stefanches7/ai-ready-datasets/README.md

 ## Step 2: Configuring the Markdown

 The publication Markdown is found in the `paper/paper.md` file.
-At the top you can a blob of YAML code with metadata.
-It is important to get this part correct, because otherwise the PDF generation will feel.
-It looks like this:
+At the top you can edit the YAML code with metadata.
+It is important to get this part correct, because otherwise the PDF generation will fail.
+The metadata looks like this:

 ```yaml
 title: 'BioHackEU22 Report for Project 26: Shedding the light on unknown chemical substances'